 Step 2: Configure your connection

-The next step involves adding your node URL and Invoice API key.
-Currently we support LNbits.
+The next step involves adding your node URL and LNbits Invoice API key.

 On your node (Umbrel, MyNode, etc.), click into your LNbits app and generate a new wallet.